nais/doc/basics/access.md

 ### Google Cloud Platform (GCP)

-Before following these steps, make sure your team is enabled for Google Cloud Platofrm, check out [team access][] for more information.
+Before following these steps, make sure your team is enabled for Google Cloud Platform, check out [team access] for more information.

 First you need to install `gcloud` following the [instructions] for your platform.